GNOME/gtk/docs/reference/gtk/icon-format.md

 - `gpa:animation-type`: The animation to use.
 One of 'none' or 'automatic'
 - `gpa:animation-direction`: One of 'normal', 'alternate', 'reverse', 'reverse-alternate', 'in-out', 'in-out-alternate', 'in-out-reverse', 'segment, 'segment-alternate'
 - `gpa:animation-duration`: The duration of one animation cycle.
 A floating point number, followed by 's' or 'ms'
+- `gpa:animation-repeat`: The number of animation cycles to run.
+A floating point number, or 'indefinite'
 - `gpa:animation-easing`: The easing function for animations (one of 'linear', 'ease-in-out', 'ease-in', 'ease-out' or 'ease')
 - `gpa:animation-segment`: The length of the segment to animate (as a value between 0 and 1).
 This is used for the 'segment' and 'segment-alternate' animation directions
 - `gpa:transition-type`: The transition to use.
 One of 'none', 'animate', 'morph' or 'fade'